Tim Zercie, Das Blumenfeuer, 2019, Sewn fabric aluminum rod and hangers, 78 x 72 in (198x183cm)

 Lucy Mink ’s compact abstractions act as a visual diary of internal experience.
 Repeating lattices evoke a terrain of the mind where foreign and familiar ideas are concealed and uncovered through subconscious exploration.
 Also playing with conceptions of place, Corydon Cowansage confronts the viewer with immediately indecipherable perspectival paintings.
 Flattened and compressed geometries slowly yield to examination however, as color changes divulge hidden depth and unexplored space.

 The irregular shapes and inherent luminosity of Emily Kiacz’s paintings play with staid notions of the medium’s materiality.
 Breaking from traditional forms, Kiacz proposes a lighter and brighter future.
 Lauren Silva similarly works to present a fresh perspective, pairing new processes with traditional approaches.
 Seamlessly unifying digital and analog techniques, Silva provides a slimmer of hope for our increasingly divided attentions.

 Theresa Daddezio’s paintings are populated with organic yet otherworldly shapes.
 Subtle shifts in tone conjure a tangibility from optical effects, and imply that there may be even more than what the eye can comprehend.
 Drawing inspiration from incidental details of everyday urban life, Andrea Bergart melds textures and painting techniques from her personal travels and encounters to create patterned pieces full of vibrant colors that call our attention to the often unnoticed and accidental splendor of the world around us.

 (From left to right) Lauren Silva, Theresa Daddezio, Corydon Cowansage

 (From left to right) Theresa Daddezio, Lucy Mink

-Copyright © 2018 by Barney Savage.
+Copyright © 2019 Barney Savage and respective artists.
 All rights reserved.